Lyme disease: Other research

-An mRNA vaccine designed to cause a strong fast immune response to tick saliva allowed the immune system to detect and remove the ticks from test animals before they were able to transmit the infectious bacteria.
+An mRNA vaccine designed to cause a strong, fast immune response to tick saliva allowed the immune system to detect and remove the ticks from test animals before they were able to transmit the infectious bacteria.
 The vaccine contains mRNAs for the body to build 19 proteins in tick saliva which, by enabling quick development of erythema (itchy redness) at the bite site, protects guinea pigs against Lyme disease.
-It also protected the test animals if the tick is not removed if only one tick, but not three, remain attached.
+It also protects the test animals if the tick is not removed, if only one tick, but not three, remains attached.

+Sanofi, in cooperation with the Choumet Group and the Pardi lab, also developed and evaluated new mRNA vaccine candidates targeting the bacterium's outer surface protein A (OspA), delivered via lipid nanoparticles.
+In mouse models, the mRNA-OspA vaccine elicited robust immune responses and offered complete protection against infection—outperforming traditional protein-based vaccines.
+The findings suggest that mRNA-OspA vaccines hold promise for preventing Lyme disease in humans.

 Canine vaccines

 Canine vaccines have been formulated and approved for the prevention of Lyme disease in dogs.
 Currently, three Lyme disease vaccines are available.
-LymeVax, formulated by Fort Dodge Laboratories, contains intact dead spirochetes which expose the host to the organism.
+LymeVax, formulated by Fort Dodge Laboratories, contains intact dead spirochetes, which expose the host to the organism.
 Galaxy Lyme, Intervet-Schering-Plough's vaccine, targets proteins OspC and OspA.
-The OspC antibodies kill any of the bacteria that have not been killed by the OspA antibodies.
-Canine Recombinant Lyme, formulated by Merial, generates antibodies against the OspA protein so a tick feeding on a vaccinated dog draws in blood full of anti-OspA antibodies, which kill the spirochetes in the tick's gut before they are transmitted to the dog.
+The OspC antibodies kill any of the bacteria that the OspA antibodies did not kill.
+Canine Recombinant Lyme, formulated by Merial, generates antibodies against the OspA protein, so a tick feeding on a vaccinated dog draws in blood full of anti-OspA antibodies, which kill the spirochetes in the tick's gut before they are transmitted to the dog.